p-n-c/project-prototype-generator/README.md

 Open a terminal and navigate to where you want to locate your project.

 Type `create-web-project` and follow the instructions.
-There are 3 types of site available:
+There are 4 types of site available:

 - Web basic
   - eslint
   - prettier
   - stylelint
   - parcel
+- Web next
+  - as basic plus Next.js for server-side rendering
 - Web article
   - as basic plus a three column page layout in css
 - People & Code website